ezEngine/docs-src/pages/docs/ai/state-machine-asset.md

 For example, you can add a blackboard condition and a timeout transition.
 If you set the compound transition to `AND`, both of these must be true, meaning the transition can only be taken after the blackboard values are correct and the minimum time has passed.
 If, however, you set it to `OR`, the transition is taken once either the timeout or the blackboard state is fulfilled.

 Note that you can use nested compound transitions to create even more complex logical conditions.

+### Transition Event Transition

+This type of transition is taken when a *transition event* with the expected name has been raised.
+Transition events can be raised from [visual scripts (TODO)](../custom-code/visual-script/visual-script-overview.md) or C++ through the [state machine component](state-machine-component.md).
+This allows script code to report back, that a certain condition was met, and that the state machine may leave its current state.

 ## Executing State Machines